cb-technologists/blog/content/posts/cjd-casc.md

           servicePort: 80
 ```

 The lines with comments referencing `cert-manager` are required for the TLS certificate to be successfully issued.
-These include specifying the Issuer, the challenge type, as well as the hostname and secretName.
+These include specifying the `Issuer`, the challenge type, as well as the hostname and `secretName`.

 You can confirm that the certificate has been successfully issued by running `kubectl get certificate` and verifying that `READY` is `True` for our `cjd-tls` certificate.
 Once this process has been completed, CJD should now be accessible via HTTPS.